How To Clean A Nose Piercing

 Remove piercing crust

-After either method, use a cotton swab wetted in saline to gently remove any crust that formed around the piercing, both on the outside and the inside of the nose.
-If some crust is stuck, don’t pull it or be rub it roughly.
-Instead, try soaking the piercing again with saline.
+After either method, use a cotton swab dipped in saline to gently remove any crust that formed around the piercing, both on the outside and the inside of the nose.
+If some crust is stuck, don’t pull it or rub it roughly.
+Instead, try soaking the piercing again with saline until it loosens up and gently falls off.
+Avoid being overly aggressive and damaging the area.

-This step is optional, but it may help heal speeding and prevent crust from forming.
+This step is optional, but it may help speed up healing time frames and prevent any crust from forming.
 Combine a small amount of unrefined coconut oil and tea tree oil, and use a cotton swab to apply it around the piercing.

 Do not apply antibiotic ointment, which interferes with fluid discharge.
 Discharge is your body’s way of clearing out the bacteria and infection.